jmsmuy/cloudflare-renew/README.md

 ## License

-GNU General Public License v3.0 - see LICENSE file for details.
+GNU Affero General Public License v3.0 - see LICENSE file for details.

+**Important Note**: This project uses AGPL v3, which requires that if you modify this software and make it available to users over a network (e.g., as a web service), you must also provide the source code of your modifications to those users.